JoeGannon/agusmakmun.github.io/_posts/2019-08-18-how-to-write-a-wow-addon.md

 If you've been reading about addons you've probably heard about [Ace](https://www.wowace.com/projects/ace3/pages/getting-started).
 At first I thought there was something special between WoW and Ace but nope, Ace is nothing but a 3rd party wrapper library over the WoW API.
 It's designed to make _some_ things simpler to do, and I say some because for your use case Ace might just get in the way (I ditched AceDB).
 Only use Ace if you really need it, some modules have a steep learning curve and it's easy to get bogged down in the details of Ace instead of focusing on the important parts &ndash; writing your addon!
 In this post I'll show how to use `AceHook` and `AceConsole`. `Ace Console` will be used for chat commands and also contains Ace's `Print` function.

 Download Ace from the [site](https://www.wowace.com/projects/ace3) and extract the files somewhere.
-In your addon folder create a new folder named libs.
-Copy the folders `LibStub`, `AceAddon-3.0`, `AceConsole-3.0`, and `AceHook-3.0` into the libs folder.
+In your addon folder create a new folder named `libs`.
+Copy the folders `LibStub`, `AceAddon-3.0`, `AceConsole-3.0`, and `AceHook-3.0` into `libs`.
 Next create a new file named `embeds.xml` in your addon's root folder and add the following

 ```xml
 <Ui xmlns="http://www.blizzard.com/wow/ui/" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://www.blizzard.com/wow/ui/ ..\FrameXML\UI.xsd">